 Mickaël Bardonnet – INFIPP

 Stéphane Sansone – Grenoble INP

-The online guide will be available in English and French.
-It will give parents the resources that they need to help develop critical thinking skills in their children throughout their development.
+The online guide is available in English and French.
+It gives parents the resources that they need to help develop critical thinking skills in their children throughout their development.
 The guide integrates a theoretical framework, which outlines the development of critical thinking skills in the life of the child, with practical guidelines for fostering critical thinking in children.